DunedinJS/dunedin-modern-javascript/topics/core/modules.md

 emerged which define module formats and provide tooling to package numerous source scripts into a single file or load modules on-demand in web browsers.

-The most notable module formats are [CommonJS](../common/commonjs-modules) and Asynchronous Module Definition (AMD).
+The most notable module formats are [CommonJS](../common/commonjs-modules) which is used by Node.js and the very ugly Asynchronous Module Definition (AMD).

 ## Why static modules?